• Skip to primary navigation

 2- Do.
 Not.
 Buy.
 That.
 Stock.

-So far, the only way we know how to combat PID is to have a rock-solid investing plan, based on your values and goals, that you don’t change when other people around you are doing things that look foolish.
+So far, the only way we know to combat PID is to have a rock-solid investing plan, based on your values and goals, that you don’t change when other people around you are doing things that look foolish.

 Be safe out there, people, and stay vigilant.